Mastering Retention Marketing: The Art of Negotiating

 Use of Technology

 Incorporating technology, such as CRM systems, can help track customer activities and preferences, leading to better targeted and more effective marketing strategies; automation tools can also ensure timely follow-ups and personalized messaging, which are key for retention.
+Investing in customer retention can also intersect with innovative technologies.
+For example, incorporating art made with AI adds unique appeal and customization to services.

 The Role of Negotiation in Customer Retention